Developer Documentation

 Error Codes

-All error responses share the shape
+Most error responses share the shape

 {"valid": false, "error": "<code>"}

 and are returned with HTTP 403.
-Codes are fixed strings
+HTTP 400 (bad_request)

-— safe to match programmatically.
+strings — safe to match programmatically.

 | error string | Endpoint | Meaning |